 There are several types of professionals who typically diagnose ADHD.
 These include doctors (especially psychiatrists, pediatricians, internists, and family physicians), psychologists (including school psychologists), social workers, nurse practitioners, physician assistants, and other licensed therapists (for example, professional counselors and marriage and family therapists).

 One major question for newly diagnosed people is: Who can prescribe ADHD medications?
 While all of the professionals listed above can treat ADHD, only certain ones can prescribe medication and do thorough physical evaluations to rule out other possible causes of symptoms.
-These professionals are doctors (either a medical doctor or doctor of osteopathy), nurse practitioners, and physician assistants supervised by a doctor.

 Because medication is a key part of ADHD treatment, it is important that all members of your treatment team communicate with each other on a regular basis.

 If your child has ADHD symptoms, contact their doctor or pediatrician as a first step in diagnosing the condition.
 They should already have a strong relationship with your family and know the medical history.

 Other members of your child's care team may be:

 - Psychologists.
 These are specialists who are trained to diagnose and treat mental health conditions like ADHD.
 They can give expert assessments and offer therapy.
 But they can’t prescribe medication.

 - Psychiatrists.
 They can also diagnose and treat mental health disorders.
 They’re medical doctors, so they can prescribe drugs.